jiahe000/Projects_150/README.md

-These are the courseworks of ECS 150 - Operating Sytems from UC Davis.
+These are the courseworks in the Operating Sytems course from UC Davis.
 Code was written with cpp.